owncloud/ocis/docs/apis/http/graph/spaces.md

 {{< hint type=info title="Body value" >}}

-This request needs an empty body (--data-raw '{}') to fulfil the standard libregraph specificiation even when the body is not needed.
+This request needs an empty body (--data-raw '{}') to fulfil the standard libregraph specification even when the body is not needed.

 {{< /hint >}}
 {{< /tab >}}